 Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.

 Royal Air Force Museum – Take a trip down memory lane with over 45 years worth of memorabilia from the Royal Air Force during their presence in the lower Rhine region of Germany.
 Location: At the edge of airport property.
 Fee: € 3 for adults and kids over 15 years of age.
-Hours: 2:00PM – 5:00PM Wed-Sun (from May – Sep) or Fri-Sun (from Oct – Apr).
-Museum is closed for holiday break from mid-December to the end of January.
+Hours: 2:00PM – 5:00PM Fri-Sun.
+Museum is closed for holiday break from mid-December to the beginning of March.

 Showers – Not available.